WHAT DO WE PROVIDE?

 ARE THERE SAFETY ISSUES?

 None specifically for Costa Rica or the Osa Peninsula.
 The usual cautions that you would observe anywhere are all that is necessary.
 Given the open design of the house, we recommend that valuables are kept in the provided lock boxes at night and when you are away from the house.
-In addition we ensure that someone is on the property at all times.
+In addition, we ensure that someone is always on the property.

 WHAT ABOUT INSECTS?